QuirkyCort/micropython-gy33/gy33-uart/README.md

 | --- | --- |
 | 0 | I2C Address |

-Returns the I2C address for I2C mode.
+Returns the 8-bit I2C address for I2C mode.
-It defaults to 0x5A, but this can be changed.
+The default 7-bit address is 0x5A, so the default 8-bit address should be 0xB4.

 ### Example